 Education: Ph.D. with honors in American Studies/American Arts.
 Master of Arts degree in Art History.
 Undergraduate degree in Journalism and Political Science (minor in Creative Writing).
 Various poetry workshops at the St. Mark's Church, New York City.

-Freelance Writer published in local, regional and national magazines, literary collections and upcoming books for young readers.
-Artist catalogue essays.
+Freelance Writer Artist catalog essays, museum catalog essays, art articles published in local, regional and national magazines, literary collections, and books for young readers.